Genie/ Resources/ GenieSpeak/ Progress, Not Perfection

 Avoid comparing your teen to others.
 Each child's path is different.
 Celebrate what makes your teen unique, whether it's their creativity, empathy, or sense of humor.

-6. Model Self-Compassion
+6. Model self-compassion

 Teens often mirror their parents' attitudes.
 If you're hard on yourself for mistakes, they'll likely adopt the same mindset.
 Show them how to practice self-compassion by acknowledging your own efforts and embracing imperfections.

-7. Create Rituals of Recognition
+7. Create rituals of recognition

 Make celebrating progress a family tradition.
 It could be as simple as sharing "small wins" over dinner or writing notes of encouragement.
 These rituals help reinforce a positive and supportive environment.